mssgill/hscSphinx/glossary.rst

 brighter-fatter effect

-    To gain sensitivity to red photos, the CCDs used in the HSC camera (and many modern astronomical camera) are thicker (200 um) than the previous generation of devices (~15-25 um).
+    To gain sensitivity to red photos, the CCDs used in the HSC camera (and many modern astronomical camera) are thicker than the previous generation of devices (200 um versus ~15-25 um).
 The pixels have physical dimensions of 15x15 um, and so each can be thought of as having the aspect ratio of a sky-scraper.
-Photo-electrons are released in the higher floors of the sky scraper and are pulled by an electric field down to the basement where they're stored until read-out.
-However, as more photo-electrons accumulate in the basement, their presence tends to deflect some newly arriving photo-electrons into a neighbouring pixel.
-The concequence of this is that brighter stars have a systematically wider (i.e. 'fatter') point spread function (PSF).
+    Photo-electrons are released in the higher floors of the silicon sky scraper and are pulled by an electric field down to the PN-junction in the basement where they're stored until read-out.
+    However, as more photo-electrons accumulate in the basement, their presence tends to deflect some of the newly arriving photo-electrons into the neighbouring pixels.
+The concequence of this is that **brighter** stars have a systematically wider (i.e. **'fatter'**) point spread function (PSF).

 Butler

-    Rather than having different modules of the pipeline keep track of where they read/write their inputs/outputs, and single code object called the 'butler' does this.
-If you go to an expensive restaurant, then 'valet' will park your car for you.
-You don't need to know where the garage when you arrive, and you don't need to remeber where you parked when you leave.
+    Rather than having different modules of the pipeline keep track of where and how they read/write their inputs/outputs, a software tool called the 'butler' does this.
+If you go to an expensive restaurant, the 'valet' will park your car for you.
+You don't need to know where the garage is when you arrive, and you don't need to remeber where you parked when you leave.
 This is what the butler does for the input/output operations of the pipeline.
     Rather than hard-coding the paths, filenames, and loading/writing syntax for various data inputs and outputs throughout the pipeline code; you simply make a call to the butler to 'get' the thing you want for a specific dataId (frame, CCD, etc).
-For example, loading a bias image:
+For example, loading a bias image looks like this:

-    biasImg = butler.get('bias', dataId)
+    ``biasImg = butler.get('bias', dataId)``

-    See the example: :ref:`the butler <print_mags_from_butler>`.
+    See this example: :ref:`script <print_mags_from_butler>`.

-camera

-    The thing that takes the pictures.

 .. _gloss_cas:

 CAS